PFCM/facebook_data_collection/README.txt

 with appropriate app_secret and app_id keys.
 in the same directory as the script.
 This is likely to change.

-It is released under the BSD 2-clause licence.
+It is released under the BSD 2-clause license.
 It is very preliminary, and accordingly poorly organised.

 How to collect facebook data: